Capgemini/microsoft-team-labs/codelabs/alm-environment-setup.md

 Click **OK**

-Repeat the this (Application user creation) step for the other two Power Platform environments you created earlier on:
+Repeat this (Application user creation) step for the other two Power Platform environments you created earlier on:

 - [Project name]Master
 - [Project name]CI